garrandall/popular-music-data/tracks/endless-love-glee-cast.md

 ---

 My love,
 There's only you in my life
 the only thing that's right

 My first love
 You're every breath that I take you're every step I make

 And I

 (And I-I-I)

 I want to share

 All my love with you

 No one else will do...

 And your eyes

 Your eyes, your eyes

 They tell me how much you care
-Ooh yes, you will always be
+Oh yes, you will always be
 My endless love

 Two hearts,
 Two hearts that beat as one
 Our lives have just begun

 And Forever

-(oooo)
+(oo)

 I'll hold you close in my arms
 I can't resist your charms

 And love

-ohh love
+oh love

 I'll be a fool
 For you,
 I'm sure

 You know I don't mind

 Oh, you know I don't mind

 'Cause you,
 You mean the world to me
 Oh

 I know

 I know

 I've found in you
 My endless love

 do do do do do
 do do do do do
 do do doo doo

-Oooh, and love
+Oh, and love

 Oh, love

 I'll be that fool
 For you,
 I'm sure

 you know I don't mind

 Oh you know-

 I don't mind

 And, YES
 You'll be the only one
 'Cause no one no one can deny
 This love I have inside
 And I'll give it all to you

 My love

 My love, my love

 My endless love